AnirudhDas/GenericStackView/README.md

 3. The same behaviour follows for remaining views.
 4. Now, we can click and collapsed view, and it expands, causing the very next view to collapse and peek from bottom.
 While the remaining views are hidden.
 And the previous views are still collapsed.
 5. All stack views components should have two states (Expanded and collapsed).
 Clicking on any collapsed view toggles its state i.e. it expands and the other expanded view, collapses.

+###### Where to go from here?

+Currently, I have created the generic stackview as a dynamic framework.
+Going forward, we can add Cocoapods or Carthage support to it.

+## Happy Coding! 👍🏻